DHTMLX/scheduler-docs/data/minicalendar.md

 }}

 {{note
-To use the mini calendar in an app, include the **ext/dhtmlxscheduler_minical.js** file on the page.
+To use the mini calendar in an app, include the **minical** extension on the page.
 }}